An Origin Story About Captives

-What we’re really talking about is captive insurance companies, and they are believed to have originated with ship owners gathering at Lloyd’s Coffeehouse in London more than 500 years ago.
-At that time, ship captains were losing ships, employees, and cargo to various calamities including storms and pirates.
+We’re talking about captive insurance companies, which are believed to have originated with ship owners gathering at Lloyd’s Coffeehouse in London more than 500 years ago.
+At that time, ship captains lost ships, employees, and cargo to various calamities, including storms and pirates.
 As a result, ship owners held a meeting at Lloyd’s, where they wrote down the names of the owners, captains, ships, and cargo.
 Then they pooled their resources together and agreed to share the risks and exposures at sea as a collective group.

 The owners were self-insuring emergent risks for which they could not obtain coverage elsewhere.
 This is the key element of what today we call captive insurance.

 What Makes a Captive a Captive?

 A captive insurance company is a form of self-insurance created and wholly owned by one or more NON-INSURANCE companies to manage the risks of the company and its owners.
 The captive typically provides coverage that is non-existent in the standard market or is very expensive to obtain.

 Captives are known for taking layers of risk or exposure to reduce premiums paid to standard carriers, often referred to as a deductible reimbursement policy.
 Once established, a captive operates as a traditional insurance company and is regulated by its state of domicile.

 You may have guessed that Lloyd’s Coffeehouse evolved into the world’s leading insurance market provider Lloyd’s of London.
 So how did the captive insurance market evolve from that informal group of ship owners to the modern risk-management powerhouse tool it is today?